LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/CS 280 Computer Vision/README.md

 * Steradians
 * Camera measures image irradiance which is proportional to scene radiance in the direction of the camera.
 * Take lots of photos surrounding the object to capture light field, This is the basis of NeRF(Neural Radiance Field) reconstructions

+## Vision and Language
+* Vision language navigation
+* Vision language locomotion
+* Vision language manipulation

+Efference copy as a form of prediction.

+### How human use vision for manipulation
+Imitation learning for robots

+How we see?
+* Eye movement
+* Head movement
+* Body movement

+What's the step?
+* Look at the object first, find a 3D map, got it location.
+* Issue a command without eyes.
+* Actual manipulation do not need vision.
+So eye can go to the next step.
+* Why vision is ahead of hand is because vision is slow for robot or machine.

+[Close eyes and touch the nose] Proprioception is the sense of self-movement, force, and body position.
+Proprioception is mediated by proprioceptors, a type of sensory receptor, located within muscles, tendons, and joints.
+Most animals possess multiple subtypes of proprioceptors, which detect distinct kinesthetic parameters, such as joint position, movement, and load.
+Although all mobile animals possess proprioceptors, the structure of the sensory organs can vary across species.
+We also have tactile sensing.

+How a child know its coordinate system?
+The robot knows it by URDF, while the child self calibrated itself by touching the its own body.This process can be without eyes.
+Second step is looking at his hands, it's the step of calibrating its eyes.
+We have a map in our brain.
+[dropping a paper on the floor, and going to it without your eyes, how would you do?]